rrazumov-rrs/cyber-project/README.md

 ### Load Balancer Configuration

-Once all of the machines are created th eload balancer is created to distribute the load on the DVWA servers
+Once all of the machines are created th eload balancer is created to distribute the load on the DVWA servers.
+The basic tier load balancer is being used for this setup

 **EXTRA** - Add second load balancer for the elk servers as well.

 ![Vm Network](https://github.com/rrazumov-rrs/cyber-project/blob/main/IMAGES/LB-TIER.png)

+Create the public IP address for the DVWA and ELK to be accees through brower

 ![Vm Network](https://github.com/rrazumov-rrs/cyber-project/blob/main/IMAGES/LB-PUB-IP.png)

+The virtual machines are added to the backend pool for the load balancer to forward the requests to

 ![Vm Network](https://github.com/rrazumov-rrs/cyber-project/blob/main/IMAGES/LB-BACK-END.png)

+The rule can be created at the time of load balancer creation or after the resource was created.
+For the DVWA servers the rule will be listening on port 80 and forwarding the requests to port 80 as well.

 ![Vm Network](https://github.com/rrazumov-rrs/cyber-project/blob/main/IMAGES/LB-RULE.png)

+Lastly, to ensure that the load balancer is functionig properly, the health probes are added to listen on port 80 to determine if the server available.

 ![Vm Network](https://github.com/rrazumov-rrs/cyber-project/blob/main/IMAGES/LB-HEALTH.png)

+**EXTRA** - in the event that the load balancer is created for the elk servers, the health probes are set to listen on port 5601.

+**EXTRA** - additionally, the ELK loadbalancer can be set to receive the requests on port 80 and forward them to port 5601.

+### Public IP Configurations

 ### ANSIBLE Configuration